 - South Park: After Cartman does something especially greedy, all the other children agree to ignore him, acting like he's not there.
 Nobody told Butters, though, so he speaks normally to Cartman.
 Some other misunderstandings combine to make Cartman thinks he's a ghost, and Butters is the only one that can see him.

-- Spongebob Squarepants: One episode had Spongebob and Patrick turn invisible and play pranks at the Krusty Krab, pretending to be ghosts.
-Eventually it wears off and Spongebob realizes that Mr. Krabs can see them.
+- Spongebob Squarepants: One episode had SpongeBob and Patrick turn invisible and play pranks at the Krusty Krab, pretending to be ghosts.
+Eventually it wears off and Patrick has to warn SpongeBob that Mr. Krabs can see them.